 Email: natalie@ilabh.org

-As Prevention Specialist, Natalie works with the VP of Programs to develop, implement and evaluate the Association’s youth leadership conference - the Cebrin Goodman Teen Institute.
+As Program Marketing Manager, Natalie works with the COO/VP of Programs to develop, implement and evaluate the Association’s youth leadership conference - the Cebrin Goodman Teen Institute, as well as lead marketing and promotional iniatives.
 Natalie works with the Prevention Team to assist CGTI and Operation Snowball Action Teams throughout the year as they create and implement action plans to better their schools and communities.

 Natalie first attended Snowball and CGTI in the 2006-2007 school year and has since grown through both programs.
 She has held a number of positions on the CGTI Leadership Team.
 She also served as a member of the Operation Snowball Board of Directors from 2019-2020.
 Prior to joining IABH, Natalie worked as a Special Education instructor for high school students and a freelance journalist.
 Natalie holds a Master’s Degree in Journalism from the University of Missouri, Columbia, and continues to pursue expanding mental health education and awareness through that avenue.
 She is also a certified instructor for Youth Mental Health First Aid and Teen Mental Health First Aid (tMHFA).